Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 We have seen that one needs two essential ingredients for the $k$-gap to emerge in the wave spectrum.
 First, we need a wave-like component in equations enabling wave propagation.
 Second, we need a dissipative effect, the process that disrupts the wave continuity and dissipates it over a certain distance, thus destroying waves with long wavelengths and setting the gap in $k$-space.

 There are two important features of the two ingredients above, which are to some extent related to each other.
 First, neither solid-like propagating nor dissipative viscous terms are assumed to be small in our equations.
-Consequently, a theory of $k$-gap can not proceed by starting with either term and using a perturbation theory.
+Consequently, a theory of $k$-gap can not proceed by starting with either term and treating the other term with perturbation theory.

 The second feature is more fundamental and is related to finding a correct starting point for liquid description altogether and $k$-gap in particular.
 In our derivation of the $k$-gap above, we have started with the hydrodynamic approach describable by the Navier-Stokes equation and generalized it to endow the liquid with solid-like elastic response.
-This approach agrees with the spirit of generalized hydrodynamics discussed earlier and is consistent with our everyday experience that common liquids flow and hence are hydrodynamic systems.
+This approach agrees with the spirit of generalized hydrodynamics mentioned earlier and discussed in section \ref{hydrodyn} in more detail.
+This approach is consistent with our everyday experience that common liquids flow and hence are hydrodynamic systems.
 Yet Maxwell interpolation (\ref{a1}) gives no preference to either hydrodynamic or solid-like elastic terms to serve as a starting point of liquid description.
 Instead, Maxwell interpolation treats the viscous hydrodynamic term and solid-like elastic term on equal footing.
 Does this imply that propagating solid-like transverse modes with the gap in $k$-space can be derived starting from solid-state equations instead of hydrodynamic ones?

 The answer is positive: it can be shown that the central equation (\ref{gener3}) predicting the gap in $k$-space can be derived by adopting the solid-state description as a starting point \cite{pre-l}.
 We start with the wave equation describing a non-decayed propagation of transverse waves in the solid: